Life Science

 Professor Uchida, Atsushi Mathematical informatics Chaotic phenomena in lasers and their applications to information-communication technologies are studied.
 Main research topics are in the following: optical secure communication using chaotic lasers, information security system, ultrafast physical random number generation, chaos synchronization and consistency, optical reservoir computing for artificial intelligence, and decision making using photonics.
 Information and Computer Science

-Associate Professor (Information Technology Center) Ohkubo, Jun Mathematical informatics Using probability theory and statistical mechanics, I am researching probabilistic information processing, statistical learning theory, machine learning, and statistical physics.
-Recently, I focus on research about stochastic processes and the application to information science.
+Professor Ohkubo, Jun Mathematical informatics Using probability theory and statistical mechanics, I am researching probabilistic information processing, statistical learning theory, machine learning, and statistical physics.
+Recently, I focus on research about stochastic processes and their application to information science.
 Information and Computer Science

 Professor Kuriki, Ichiro Media informatics Information and Computer Science